CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

 1. Select **Search job** button from the command bar.

-   >**Note**: Search job button needs some to get enable, meanwhile you can proceed with the next steps.
+   >**Note**: Search job button needs some time to get enable, meanwhile you can proceed with the next steps.

 1. The search job creates a new table with your results as soon as they arrive.
 The results can be consulted from the **Saved Searches** tab.